 Finally, companies are at drastically diverse levels of AI maturity.
-We at appliedAI have developed a comprehensive AI Maturity ments of the AI Strategy House (see sidebar).
+We at appliedAI have developed a comprehensive AI Maturity Assessment, based on an efficient online survey, that allows companies to quickly assess themselves regarding AI.
+It covers all the elements of the AI Strategy House (see sidebar).